Mercator: History in the (Map)Making

 Like the German cosmographer Sebastian Münster (1488–1552), who published his own edition of the 'Geographia' in 1540, Mercator's version used a Latin translation by Willibald Pirckheimer (1470–1530).
 This beautiful, faithful edition illustrates just how influential Ptolemy’s world view still was to cosmographers of the period.

 It is dedicated to his dear friend and main competitor Abraham Ortelius and in turn, Mercator was lauded by Ortelius in his own atlas as “the Ptolemy of [our] time.”
+Ortelius’ masterpiece atlas ‘Theatrum Orbis Terrarum’ (first published 1570) achieved near-divine status by the last quarter of the sixteenth century.

 The 'Atlas' (1595)

-This name was chosen, as he wrote, ‘to honour the Titan, Atlas, King of Mauretania, a learned philosopher, mathematician, and astronomer’.
-In the frontispiece of the work, Atlas can be seen holding a celestial sphere
+This name was chosen, as he wrote, ‘to honour the Titan Atlas, King of Mauretania, a learned philosopher, mathematician, and astronomer’.
+In the frontispiece of the work, Atlas can be seen holding a celestial sphere.

-Although much of Mercator’s fame comes from his revolutionary 1569 map of the world, that map does not feature in his modern ‘Atlas’.
-Instead his son included his own double-hemisphere world map (1587) that he engraved using his father’s projection.
-The atlas also features continental maps after Mercator made by his nephews, Gerardus and Michael.
+Although much of Mercator’s fame comes from his revolutionary 1569 world map, it does not feature in his modern ‘Atlas’.
+Instead, Rumold included his own double-hemisphere world map (1587) that he engraved on his father’s projection.

 Public Domain via Wikimedia Commons.